calaldees/teachingWorkshops/teacherEducation/_firstProfetionalRole.md

 Courageous Leadership
 ---------------------

-TASK: Word Vomit Whiteboard
+TASK: Word Vomit Whiteboard?
+Meti Meter
 * What words would you use to describe
     * the professionals that you have admired
     * the kind of professionals that you want to become